Oxy949/ginzzzu-portraits/README.md

 ## Usage
 After installing, you’ll find a PC/NPC control panel at the bottom of your screen — an intuitive way to manage all your character portraits right on the tabletop.

+**- Panel Controlls: -**
 - **Left-click** to add or remove portraits on screen.
 - **Right-click** to open the character sheet for any PC or NPC.
-- **Middle-click** on displayed portrait to highlight the portrait and dimm the others active (can be tuned in settings).
+- **Middle-click** player charaters or NPCs **to add to favorites** to keep important characters at the front.
 - **Drag actor cards** from the dock onto the canvas to create tokens.
 - **Scroll the mouse wheel** to browse portraits or switch sorting modes.
+- Clear the screen by pressing **Clear All** button (top-right red one).
+- Use a **folder selection dropdown** to specify a actors folder with portraits.
+- Use **Quick search** to filter portraits by name or folder path.

+**- Portraits Controlls: -**
+- **Middle-click** on displayed portrait to highlight the portrait and dimm the others active (can be tuned in settings).

+**- Usefull Tips: -**
 - **Folder colors match** each portrait’s background or outline for quick visual grouping.
-- Clear the screen with a single click, or display only portraits from a **chosen folder**.
-- **Quick search** by name or folder path.
-- **Sort by name or folder** to organize groups easily.
-- **Show only token portraits** for battle scenes or cinematic moments.
-- **Add** player charaters and NPCs **to favorites with the middle mouse button** to keep important characters at the front.
+- Use **(Scene)** option to show portrasits for characters from tockens on the current scene only.
-- **Dynamic lighting support**: portraits dim with darkness for deeper immersion.
+- **Dynamic lighting support**: portraits dim with scene darkness for deeper immersion (can be tuned in settings).
-- Fully customizable settings.
+- **Right-click** an actor in actors list (top right panel) and select "Show portrait" or use top right button in character's sheet to instantly display the portrait.
+- Use settings to adjust the module for your own preference.

 ## Credits
 - [Ginzzzu](https://boosty.to/Ginzzzu) - Original idea, core code and design